23. Back in La La Land

 Yet being back in L.A. had a whole new set of challenges.
 For one thing, I found it strange to just carry on after having spent time at a mental facility.
 That experience was a huge part of me now and I was having difficulty with others relating to that experience.
 That was understandable of course, and those with whom I shared this private experience always expressed empathy and admiration for my having done it.
 Yet they couldn’t really know what it did for me or to me.
-It gave me my life back, one that I actually wanted.
+It gave me my life back, one much closer to the one I wanted.
 It gave me a new life actually and I felt doubtful that I wanted to live my new life in the same old setting.
 L.A. and much of what I associated with it, was in large measure, a contributor to my dismal outlook on life.
 Compounded with my OCD, it led to a severe depressive angst.
 Whereas Boston was the antithesis of everything L.A. represented.
 With its abundance of aesthetically pleasing historical architecture and myriad of institutions of higher learning, Boston was a cultured, intellectual, sophisticated Mecca of New England sensibilities.
 Despite my short tenure in Boston, I felt more at home there than in all the many years I called L.A. my “home.”
 But now I was back in L.A. and had to adjust to that fact.

 What made my return even more peculiar was that I came back just before Halloween and my first gathering with most of my close friends was a dinner and photoshoot in our Halloween costumes at Kelcy’s house, followed by a Halloween party at our friend, Cliff’s.
 Individually all my friends had already heard about my time at McLean and had asked all the expected questions about my well-being.
-However we hadn’t collectively interacted since my return.
+However, we hadn’t collectively interacted since my return.
 Halloween night was the first time.
-Kelcy and Ali were dressed as slutty girl scouts and Molly was some sort of gypsy-witch-Little Red Riding Hood?
-I’m not certain what Molly’s custom was exactly, as it was an amalgamation of parts of various costumes she wore from Halloweens past.
+Kelcy and Aliza were dressed as slutty girl scouts and Molly was some sort of gypsy-witch-Little Red Riding Hood?
+I’m not certain what Molly’s custom was exactly, as it was an amalgamation of pieces from various costumes she wore from Halloweens past.
 My costume was the laziest of all.
 When I arrived at Kelcy’s she gave me a white kitchen trash bag that I punched holes in for my head and arms to fit through.
 With a marker I wrote the word “TRASH” on the front of it and wore the bag.
-I was supposed to be white-trash.
+I was supposed to be white trash.
 Strangely this rather basic get-up was a hit at Cliff’s party.
 It really was the simplest costume I had ever donned for Halloween or any other time in my recent life.

-After some beers and shots of hard alcohol at Kelcy’s, we did the mandatory photo shoot of ourselves posing outlandishly to convey that we were a “wild” and “fun” bunch.
+After some beers and shot of tequila at Kelcy’s, we did the mandatory photo shoot of ourselves posing outlandishly to convey that we were a “wild” and “fun” bunch.
 After this tame version of simulated debauchery, we sat down to dinner.
 Kelcy had ordered pizzas and she made a green salad to accompany them.
 As she was about to doll out the salad, she noticed she’d forgotten the salad serving tongs.
 Since she was now a bit tipsy and to prove that she wouldn’t enable my “new rehabilitated self” with cautious over-observance of sanitation, she plunged her hands into the salad and placed a small portion on my plate.
 “This is good for you and I know I’m supposed to just go with the flow, so here you are!” she said.
 I laughed and thanked her.
 I was completely fine with eating her hand-held salad but I admit a tinge of anxiety did surface.
 A relic of my former, pre-treatment self was hoping to re-establish its dictatorship of my thoughts, so any moment of hesitancy was a potential opportunity.
 I dismissed the hint of anxiety and started eating my salad.
 It tasted fine and felt good.